jaspector

 $150 for commencing work without a permit; $25 for expired permit with all inspections passed

-Do I need a building permit in Clarksville, TX?
+01 Do I need a building permit in Clarksville, TX?

 Building, plumbing, gas, mechanical, and electrical permits are required under Chapter 3 of the city code and adopted construction codes.
 Permits are required for new work, additions, alterations, signs, pools, demolition, and moving buildings.

-How much does a building permit cost in Clarksville, TX?
+02 How much does a building permit cost in Clarksville, TX?

+Building permit fees in Clarksville, TX are set by the local building department and vary by project type and valuation.
 The minimum permit fee is $50.
 Fees are calculated as: Valuation-based, starting with $50 for work valued up to $1,000, then increasing by valuation tier.
 Flat or itemized fees for signs, plan review, pools, moving buildings, demolition, electrical, mechanical, and plumbing permits..
 Plan check fee: 65% of the building permit fee.

-How do I apply for a building permit in Clarksville, TX?
+03 How do I apply for a building permit in Clarksville, TX?

-1. Confirm the parcel is inside Clarksville city limits.
+To apply for a building permit in Clarksville, TX, follow these steps: 1.
+Confirm the parcel is inside Clarksville city limits.
 2. Contact the Inspections Department before starting work.
 City code requires permits for work governed by adopted building, plumbing, gas, mechanical, and electrical code provisions unless a stated exemption applies.
 3. Prepare plans, permit application materials, and supporting information the city requires.
 Site plan approval is required before certificate of occupancy for zoning-covered uses.
 4. Submit the application and pay permit fees under Appendix A, Section A140.
 Fees are valuation-based for building-related permits and itemized for trades.
 5. Complete required inspections before final approval or occupancy.

-What work is exempt from building permits in Clarksville, TX?
+04 What work is exempt from building permits in Clarksville, TX?

-Other cities in Red River County
+Other jurisdictions in Red River County.

-View all Red River County jurisdictions →
+All Red River County jurisdictions →